ASMAK-Bilisim/bondi-base-buildathon/README.md

 Also, our loyalty program rewards participants with unique NFTs that entitle holders to upcoming Bondi protocol token allocation.

-In this Base Buildathon project, we focused on creating an accessible bond insurance market, developing a **Credit Default Swap (CDS)** mechanism that can be made fully synthetic, eliminating the need for real-life bond purchases.
-Additionally, a decentralized court system can be integrated for dispute resolution, as outlined in the **Authority Specifications** below.
-Other advanced features include:
+In this Base Buildathon project, we focused on creating an accessible bond insurance market, developing a **Credit Default Swap (CDS)** mechanism that can be made fully synthetic, even eliminating the need for real-life bond purchases.
+Additionally, a decentralized court system can be integrated for dispute resolution, as outlined in the [**Authority Specifications**](#authority-specifications) below.
+When fully implemented, this approach makes our insurance market entirely decentralized, ensuring trustless operations.
+Buildathon specific features include:

 - **Coinbase Smart Wallet** integration to simplify user interaction with blockchain technology, making it accessible for both experienced and novice users.
 - A CDS market built from scratch.